informatics-lab/blog/_projects/lab-blog.md

 ---
 layout:     project-overview
-title:      An awsome site blog
+title:      An awesome site blog
 author:     Niall Robinson
 summary:    Every good organisation needs a blog, don't they?
 We'll we thought we'd better set about making one!
 completed:  true